Secure Messaging App

 NoChat is engineered on a zero-trust model: the network, the server, and even NoChat itself are all treated as untrusted.
 Every message is encrypted on-device and stays that way.

 Security claims are easy to make and hard to verify.
 NoChat is a secure messaging app where the guarantees are enforced at the protocol level, not promised in marketing copy.
 The server stores encrypted blobs and routes them — that's its entire job.
-Keys are generated on your device, content is end-to-end encrypted, the cryptography is standardized and auditable, and the whole codebase is open source so you can check every claim yourself.
+Keys are generated on your device, content is end-to-end encrypted, and the cryptography is standardized and auditable — no homegrown crypto — so you can check the claims against open standards rather than taking our word for it.

 Zero-trust server